brettalford/open-door-detector/README.md

-# temp-data-visualization
-taking in input from an arduino temperature module, storing, and making data graphs from it.
+taking in input from an arduino to detect if and when a door has been opened